cristhian-munoz007/elba-blog/src/blogs/aws-first-insights.md

 So imagine, every piece of your work is in competition with what the guys in AWS can do.
 Do you really think you can beat 30-40 great Amazon engineers focusing just in this?

-There's an argument that you probably can do many more different things as a **Data Engineer**, but for most big companies where data is so sentive then they'll probably invest.
+There's an argument that you probably can do many more different things as a **Data Engineer**, but for most big companies where data is so sentive then they'll probably invest in specialized ways of doing things.
 You know what they say:

 > Bring generalists to build, and then the specialists to scale.

 But overall is hard to compete against these guys when it comes to SRE (site reliability engineering) and SWE (software engineering) as well.

 As a *SWE*, If you're ever been in a system desing interview you probably know about the [CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem).
-Basically life telling you hey you need to make tradeoffs, and this is not some *"hey we're just being realistic here"*, this is a *by the laws of mathematics, you gotta chose who to f marry kill*.
+Basically life telling you hey you need to make tradeoffs, and this is not some *"hey we're just being realistic here"*, this is a *by the laws of mathematics, you gotta chose who to f, marry, kill*.

 <p align="center">
 ![capTheorem](https://miro.medium.com/max/473/1*rxTP-_STj-QRDt1X9fdVlA.png)